A Couple of Cuckoos: Anime

 In April 2021, an anime television series adaptation was announced.
 It is animated by Shin-Ei Animation and SynergySP and directed by Yoshiyuki Shirahata, with Hiroaki Akagi serving as chief director, Yasuhiro Nakanishi overseeing series scripts, and Aya Takano designing characters.
 The series aired from April 24 to October 2, 2022, on TV Asahi's NUMAnimation block.
 (Note: TV Asahi listed the series premiere at 25:30 on April 23, 2022, which is effectively 1:30 a.m.
 JST on April 24.)
 It aired for two consecutive cours.
 The first opening theme song is "Dekoboko" (凸凹) by Kiyoe Yoshioka, vocalist of the Japanese duo Ikimonogakari, while the ending theme song is "Shikaku Unmei" (四角運命) by Sangatsu no Phantasia.
 The second opening theme is "Glitter" by Sumika, while the second ending theme is "Hello Hello Hello" by Eir Aoi.
-Crunchyroll streamed the series outside of Asia.
+Crunchyroll licensed the series for worldwide streaming outside of Asia.
 A spin-off mini anime series titled Kakkō no Iikagen premiered on YouTube on April 28, 2022.

 On April 11, 2022, Crunchyroll announced that the series would receive an English dub, which premiered on May 7.
 On July 10, 2022, a promotional video for the second cours starting on July 23 was released.
 Eir Aoi performed the new ending theme song "Hello Hello Hello".

 A second season was announced in July 2024.
 It is produced by Okuruto Noboru and written and directed by Masakazu Hishida, with Kyoko Chika designing the characters, and Rei Ishizuka returning as the composer.
-The season aired from July 8 to September 23, 2025 on Tokyo MX and other channels.
+The season aired from July 8 to September 23, 2025, on Tokyo MX and other channels.
 The opening theme song is "Kimi ga Kureta mono" (君がくれたもの) performed by Asmi, while the ending theme song is "Anata de Nakucha" (あなたでなくちゃ) by 22/7.